Google Doodle: Easter

-Google first created a Doodle for Easter in 2000, and did not acknowledge the holiday on its homepage again until 2019.
+Google first created a Doodle for Easter in 2000, and would not do so again until 2026.
 In March 2013, Google was criticized for celebrating American activist Cesar Chavez on Easter Sunday with a Doodle instead of Easter.

-In 2019, after an 18-year hiatus, Google presented an atypical "Doodle" for Easter, for the desktop version of their homepage only.
+In 2019, Google presented an atypical "Doodle" for Easter, for the desktop version of their homepage only.
 Unlike what is seen in virtually all other Doodles, the Google logo itself was unaltered in the presentation of the Doodle, and users had to click on the "I'm Feeling Lucky" button where "Lucky" is replaced with an anthropomorphic Easter egg, which triggered a falling array of Easter-themed items such as eggs, bunnies, and hot cross buns.
 Some of these items were hyperlinked, leading to a detailed page about Easter customs.
 Google's official Doodle archive page originally contained an unlisted entry for the 2019 Easter Doodle, which has since been removed.
-(Note: Although Wayback Machine's archival of the 2019 Easter Doodle's dedicated page did not record the actual Doodle logo or text, it is evident that a dedicated page was erected at the URL "google.com/doodles/easter-2019" and later removed by Google just prior to the Wayback Machine's attempt to archive it, as archival of this URL was automatically triggered by the Wayback Machine on Easter Day 2019 (April 21), which is not the case for any other type of invalid URL in the google.com/doodles/ path index.
+(Note: Although Wayback Machine's archival of the 2019 Easter Doodle's dedicated page did not record the actual Doodle logo or text, it is evident that a dedicated page was established at the URL "google.com/doodles/easter-2019" and later removed by Google just prior to the Wayback Machine's attempt to archive it, as archival of this URL was automatically triggered by the Wayback Machine on Easter Day 2019 (April 21), which is not the case for any other type of invalid URL in the google.com/doodles/ path index.
 The citation provided shows that the page was triggered for archival on April 21, 2019.)
 Notably, the 2019 Easter-themed homepage was not visible from mobile devices unless the "Desktop mode" option was triggered on the mobile browser, leading to the majority of users not ever seeing the "Doodle".
 Danny Sullivan, technologist with Google involved with the Easter-themed homepage, responded to an inquiry about its absence on mobile by saying it was "hard to do the interactivity dependably [on mobile]".

 In 2020, Google once again celebrated Easter atypically on its homepage, but not as a Doodle.
 An Easter egg was placed below the "Google Search" and "I'm Feeling Lucky" buttons, with hovertext indicating "Happy Easter".
 When clicked, the egg led to a search results page for "Easter".
 This is similar to how Memorial Day and Remembrance Day have been recognized by the company in the US.